LucasChaka/Chess_Analytics/README.md

 ### Data Preprocessing

 Once the initial two datasets are imported locally, as is common with most data, they undergo preprocessing.
-These datasets are then imported into R-studio, to create an SQL database.
+These datasets are then imported into R-studio to create an SQL database.
+Please refer to the R code in the GitHub file [Chess Database Setup.R](https://github.com/LucasChaka/Chess_Analytics/blob/cd813ace82649e8cf67aca36db64211f8ca67b58/R/Chess%20Database%20Setup.R).
+Once the database is created, it is stored in a light SQL version, SQLite, along with its DB Browser.

-a light SQL version, SQLite and it's DB Browser.
+SQL code 1: The two data sets

                     --Data set 1
                     SELECT *